ZaidP101/Blog_js/README.md

 *   **Image Uploads:** Users can upload images to include in their blog posts.
 *   **Responsive Design:**  The application is designed to be responsive and accessible on various devices.
 *   **Admin Role (Optional):**  (While not explicitly stated in the provided files, a common blog feature is an admin role for managing content.)
 This is possible and should be documented if included.
+*   **Docker Support:** Application can be containerized using Docker for easy deployment and scaling.

 ## Screenshots/Demos